-It's abundantly clear that FQHCs need to increase productivity (numbers of patients seen effectively in a given clinic day), account more accurately for their work in order to increase revenue, maintain and enhance provider morale in order to recruit and retain providers, and keep patients happy enough to keep coming for care.
+It's abundantly clear that FQHCs need to increase productivity (numbers of patients seen effectively in a given clinic day).
+A 2019 McKinsey report, The Productivity Imperative for Healthcare Delivery in the United States, zeroes in on the need to access providers' "additional existing capacity."
+FQHCs also need to account more accurately for their work in order to increase revenue, maintain and enhance provider morale in order to recruit and retain providers, and keep patients happy enough to keep coming for care.

-To remain financially sustainable in the current and coming marketplace, they also need to expand their business, offering their primary care services to new patient populations.
+Finally, to remain financially sustainable in the current and coming marketplace, they need to expand their business, offering their primary care services to new patient populations.
 However, workflow issues are among the most-cited obstacles to serving more mainstream patients.
 As FQHC leaders seek ways to redesign clinic workflow and improve productivity, they will increasingly need to employ analytics that target the supply of appointments.

 "FQHCs are more important to their communities than ever before, but success today demands a different, multi-faceted, and much more strategic approach," says a recent Sage Growth Partners survey.
 We couldn't agree more.
-Our company, Kairoi Health, has developed a SaaS solution, KairoiSuiteTM, designed from the ground up to perform state-of the-art schedule optimization as described in this paper.
-My colleague Jeff Dao adds, "It's time for healthcare organizations to do what corporate America did years ago-make smart use of the data residing in their information systems."
+Our company, Kairoi Health, has developed a SaaS solution, KairoiOptimizeTM, designed from the ground up to perform state-of the-art schedule optimization as described in this paper.
+It's time for healthcare organizations to do what corporate America did years ago-make smart use of the data residing in their information systems.